SHACHAR KARIV

 97(2), pp. 99-103.

-centralized exchanges such as the NYSE, most financial transactions take place
+exchanges such as the NYSE, most financial transactions take place in networks

-in networks where one or more intermediaries link the initial seller and final
+where one or more intermediaries link the initial seller and final buyer.
+This

-buyer.
-This paper presents a model of financial networks, in which
+paper presents a model of financial networks, in which financial exchange is

 -